• Skip to main content

 Marbled paper with shaving cream.
 This one is not as full-body active as some of the other active art projects on this list, but it involves squirting and swirling, which is always a big hit.
 It also has a big WOW factor!

 Create life sized body art.
-Kids get out of chairs, lie down and move around on the floor, and use big arm movements.
-You may not realize it but big arm movement is crucial to the development of fine motor muscles.
+Kids get out of chairs, lie down and move around on the floor.
+Make sure they get a chance to trace someone else's body, as well as having theirs traced, so they can use big arm movements.
+It's easy to forget that big arm movement is crucial to the development of fine motor muscles.

 For more indoor play ideas, including art projects, see our giant list of indoor activities for kids.